TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 1920 also gave Weslaco a posting of Texas Rangers.
 1924 brought a fire, while 1927 brought a permanent depot.
 In 1928 the beautifully detailed City Hall was built and the Cortez Hotel opened its doors on the last day of the year with a New Year's Eve Ball.

-Photo Courtesy of Weslaco Museum
+Photo courtesy Weslaco Museum

 It was a decade of accomplishments and by 1929 they had a lot to show for their 10th anniversary.